top of page

 • Outpatient hospital services:

-• In addition to the amount you pay the doctor, you’ll also usually pay the hospital a copayment for each service you get in a hospital outpatient setting, except for certain preventive services that don’t have a copayment.
-In most cases, the copayment can’t be more than the Part A hospital stay deductible for each service.
+• You’ll also pay a copayment to the hospital for each service you get in a hospital outpatient setting (except for certain preventive services).
+In most cases, your copayment won’t be more than the Part A hospital stay deductible amount.

 Medicare Part C (Medicare Advantage)